ihatecompvir/GoCentral/README.md

 2. In Settings->Network, make sure status is "Connected" and PSN status is "RPCN".
 3. In "IP/Hosts switches", add `rb3ps3live.hmxservices.com=45.33.44.103`
 ### Connecting on Wii (RB3Enhanced)
-1. Make sure RB3Enhanced 0.6 or later is installed. https://rb3e.enhanced.rocks/
+1. Make sure RB3Enhanced 0.7 or later is installed. https://rb3e.rbenhanced.rocks/
-2. On your SD card (or in Dolphin's SD directory), open "rb3.ini" in the "rb3" folder.
-3. Change GoCentralAddress to `gocentral-wii.rbenhanced.rocks`, ensuring there is no # at the start of the line.
-4. Change NASAddress to `naswii.ipg.pw`.
+2. GoCentral is enabled by default!
+If you need to enable it yourself:
+    * Open rb3.ini, change GoCentralAddress to `gocentral-wii.rbenhanced.rocks`
 ### Connecting on Wii (Gecko/Ocarina Code) - Dolphin too!
-1. Download the code from https://rb3e.rbenhancedrocks/gocentral_gecko.txt
+1. Download the code from https://rb3e.rbenhanced.rocks/gocentral_gecko.txt
 2. Copy this code to wherever you store Gecko/Ocarina codes on your SD card.
 This is often in txtcodes/SZBx69.txt, where x is your region (P for Europe, E for America).

 (If on Dolphin, right click the game's properties and enter the code into the Gecko Codes tab.)